 For the independent route you pay a fixed fee for the entire professional traineeship, the meetings with the Professional Traineeship Committee and a variable amount for the necessary modules.
 You pay the fees for the modules directly to the providers of these modules.

-The costs for the meetings with the committee are:
+The total costs for the meetings are:

 Starting from January 2019: